CIO raids Seoul education chief

 The CIO took up the case earlier this month -- its first case.
 The agency was established as part of the Moon Jae-in administration’s agenda to reform the prosecution, largely by reducing its powers.

-It has the power to indict Supreme Court justices, the prosecutor general, judges, prosecutors and police officials, precluding the prosecution from being able to protect its own members from criminal charges, and mayors, governors and education office chiefs.
+It has the power to indict Supreme Court justices, the prosecutor general, judges, prosecutors and police officials, precluding the prosecution from being able to protect its own members from criminal charges.

 The establishment of the CIO was the centerpiece of the ruling Democratic Party’s decades-long effort to rein in the powers of prosecutors and politically motivated prosecutions.
 Opposition parties say the CIO is an attempt by the Moon administration to avoid investigations of his allies and inner circle.